Quantitative Aptitude – Fractions

 So, Decimal fraction of these fractions are:

-Therefore, from the decimal value we can say that 3/4 is the largest number among these numbers.
+Therefore, from the decimal value we can clearly say that 13/17 is the smallest number among these numbers.

 or,